sherar/cypress-example-pageobject/README.md

 # Overview

-This is a POC using Cypresss (https://www.cypress.io/) and a basic Page Object model using JavaScript 6 (ES6)
+This is a POC using Cypress (https://www.cypress.io/) and a basic Page Object model using JavaScript 6 (ES6)

 # Pre-Requisites